TeachBooks/schakel_mechanica/book/exam_buckling.md

 ## Assignment on buckling
-As a preparation for the second assignment on Buckling you can repeat all the topics of Buckling, including the prerequisites.
+As a preparation for the exam assignment on Buckling you can repeat all the topics of Buckling, including the prerequisites.
 This content can be viewed at:
 - All content from Week 16 Monday to Week 18 Friday in this book and:
   - Week 2 (September 9th)
     - Homework deadline lesson Wednesday September 11th except for